dhanesana/yongBot/README.md

 ### Deploying to [Heroku](https://www.heroku.com/)

-Run the following commands from within the root directory to create your Heroku app:
+Run the following commands from within the yongBot directory to create your Heroku app:

 ```
 $ heroku create [App Name]